-While the general trend of fund utilisation for department has been good, for certain schemes, such as Pre-Matric scholarship, Pradhan Mantri Adarsh Gram Yojana, Self-Employment Scheme for Rehabilitation of Manual Scavengers etc. fund utilisation has been a major issue (Table 13.1).
-For instance, the Departmentally Related Standing Committee Report on Demand for Grants 2016-17 for DSJE highlights that the implementation of Pre-Matric scholarship has been weak, with poor utilisation of funds due to low demand from the states for release of fund under this scheme.
+While the general trend of fund utilisation for department has been good, for certain schemes, such as Pre-Matric Scholarship, Pradhan Mantri Adarsh Gram Yojana, Self-Employment Scheme for Rehabilitation of Manual Scavengers etc. fund utilisation has been a major issue (Table 13.1).
+For instance, the Departmentally Related Standing Committee Report on Demand for Grants 2016-17 for DSJE highlights that the implementation of Pre-Matric Scholarship has been weak, with poor utilisation of funds due to low demand from the states for release of fund under this scheme.
 This is probably the reason why the Budget Estimates for the scheme have been reduced to Rs.
 50 crore in 2017-18 (BE) from Rs.
 550 crore in 2016-17 (BE).
 Similarly, the same report highlights how in 2015-16, allocations for Venture Capital Funds for SCs were reduced from Rs.
 102 crore in 2015-16 (BE) to Rs.
 0.01 crore at the RE stage due to non-receipt of Utilisation Certificates from IFCI Ltd.

 Allocations for Self-Employment Scheme for Rehabilitation of Manual Scavengers remain low at less than Rs.
-10 crore in 2017-18 (BE), which is a concern given the importance of this scheme in view of the enactment of the "Prohibition of Employment as Manual Scavengers and their Rehabilitation Bill Act, 2013".
-In this context the standing committee report also observes that while Census 2011 reports 26 lakh sanitary latrines in the country, with 7.94 lakh being serviced by humans, it is surprising that there has not been any increase noted in number of manual scavengers in last one year.
+10 crore in 2017-18 (BE), which is a concern given the importance of this scheme in view of the enactment of the 'Prohibition of Employment as Manual Scavengers and their Rehabilitation Bill Act, 2013'.
+In this context the standing committee report also observes that while Census 2011 reports 26 lakh insanitary latrines in the country, of which 7.94 lakh are serviced by humans, it is surprising that there hasn't been any increase noted in number of manual scavengers in last one year.
+The department has further highlighted that in absence of identification of any new manual scavengers, the budget estimates for 2016-17 were kept at Rs.
+10 crore, "which is expected to be adequate to provide rehabilitation benefits to the already identified manual scavengers reported by the States/UTs."
 Thus, DSJE should prioritise identification of manual scavengers, without which the implementation of this would remain meaningless.

-&lt;sup>1 Departmentally related Standing Committee Report on Demand for Grants of Department of Social Justice and Empowerment 2016-17, Government of India
+1 Departmentally Related Standing Committee Report on Demand for Grants of Department of Social Justice and Empowerment 2016-17, Government of India